You probably already know you should be taking a fish oil or other omega-3 supplement.

 Most omega-3 supplements center on the first two, since they’re more common and have more research behind them.
 ALA fats are still very healthy, and are abundant in nuts like walnuts.
 They’re called “essential fatty acids” because our bodies don’t produce them.
 This means, we need to get them from our diet.

-While omega-3s are the most talked about type of polyunsaturated fat, in some cases, it also make sense to supplement with other types.
+While omega-3s are the most talked about type of polyunsaturated fat, in some cases, it also makes sense to supplement with other types.
 For a vegan omega-6 option, you can check out our article on the best evening primrose oil supplements.